Richard Nakka's Experimental Rocketry Web Site

 Amateur Experimental Rocketry ?

 Amateur Experimental Rocketry is, in my humble opinion, one of the most challenging, exciting and educational hobbies.
 Unlike Model Rocketry or High Power Rocketry, experimental rocketry is an activity whereby rockets are designed and constructed entirely from "scratch".
 Most components -- including motor and propellant-- are self-made.
-The goal of Amateur Experimental Rocketry (AER), often simply referred to as Amateur Rocketry or Experimental Rocketry, is to design, build, test and launch rockets.
+The goal of Amateur Experimental Rocketry (AER), often referred to as Amateur Rocketry, Experimental Rocketry or Research Rocketry, is to design, build, test and launch rockets.
 In this context, rocket may refer to the motor itself, or to a complete vehicle that consists of motor, fuselage (and stabilizing devices such as fins), nosecone, and payload.
 One of the greatest challenges is to develop and build such a motor, one that is safe to produce and operate, reliable, and one that provides predictable and consistent performance.
 A second big challenge is to develop a recovery system, such as parachute deployment, that operates with a high degree of reliability under the demanding conditions of launch followed by high speed or high altitude flight.
 Striving to achieve these goals (and many others) and to overcome the inevitable obstacles, is what makes this such a challenging (and at times frustrating) and educational pastime, and one that requires diversified skills combined with a good dose of ingenuity.
 The outcome of all this, more often than not, is that one learns to genuinely comprehend that which is colloquially known as Rocket Science.

-It might be said, then, that Model Rocketry and High Power Rocketry are best suited to those who wish to make and fly rockets, and Experimental Rocketry is perhaps best suited to those who rather wish to make rockets fly.
+It might be said, then, that Model Rocketry and High Power Rocketry are best suited to those who wish to make and fly rockets, and Experimental Rocketry is perhaps best suited to those who rather wish to make rockets fly!

 Contents of this web site are presented for informational purposes only.
 Author of this web site cannot assume responsibility for the use readers make of the information presented herein or the devices resulting therefrom.
 Amateur Experimental Rocketry has many inherent hazards that must be fully understood before one can consider becoming actively involved.
 Safety must always be considered as top priority.
 Anything less is a disservice to all Amateur Experimental Rocketry enthusiasts.
 If you do not have first-rate common sense, or if you are willing to take shortcuts that compromise safety, then AER is not for you.